SohailSJTU/sohailsjtu.github.io/index.md

 My research interests are natural language processing for low-resource and endangered languages.
 I am particularly interested in multi-lingual transfer learning and how we can effectively leverage linguistic knowledge to achieve this. <br>
 You can find my [CV](http://aditi138.github.io/cv) and a list of my [publications](http://aditi138.github.io/publications).

-Previouly, I was working as Software Engineer at the [Search and Technology Center at Microsoft, India](https://www.microsoft.com/en-in/msidc/).
+Previouly, I was working as Software Engineer at Microsoft, India in the Search and Technology Center.

 I completed my undergraduation from Birla Institute of Technology and Science, Pilani, India with a dual degree in Master of Science (Hons.)
 Biological Sciences and Bachelor of Engineering (Hons.)
 Computer Science.